-Boots Cottage is a delightful canal-side cottage with outstanding rural views with easy access to beaches.
+Boots Cottage is a delightful canal-view cottage with outstanding rural views with easy access to beaches.
 The cottage is a self-contained annex with its own front and rear doors, leading out into a seated courtyard area.

 Outside the cottage are pretty gardens and off road parking.
 Guests also have the use of a characterful and secure adjacent stone outbuilding for bike and surf equipment storage and have the use of a washing line.

 Level access along the tranquil canal towpath takes you into Bude with its golden beaches and canal wharfside activity, within 40 minutes.
 A walk of similar length follows an old footpath over the fields giving super views back over Helebridge and to the village above.
 Onward, cresting a hill, presents a wide panorama of Widemouth Bay.
 This sandy beach, backed by geologically fascinating cliffs, is noted for surfing, but is also great for swimming and dog-walking.
 The southern end is available for doggie fun all year.
-Alternative routes back can make a circular walk, and if timed right, offer views of a blazing sun setting into the Atlantic Ocean.
+Alternative routes back can make a circular walk, and if timed right, offer views of the sun sinking into the Atlantic Ocean.

 Boots Cottage is well placed at the foot of rolling hills and offers many interesting local walks – with or without canine friends.
-The picturesque village of Marhamchurch with ancient church of St Marwenne, community shop and well renowned village bistro pub is a short walk away along the canal and route of the old inclined plane.
+The picturesque village of Marhamchurch with ancient church of St Marwenne, community shop and village pub is a short walk away along the canal and route of the old inclined plane.

 The Weir Bistro is a 5 minute walk from home and boasts views over the canal with fishing lake and conservation exhibition together with an enticing menu.